jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 ## Traefik

-> Submitted by [Isegrimm](https://github.com/Isegrimm) 🙏 (based on this [discussion](https://github.com/jokob-sk/Pi.Alert/discussions/449#discussioncomment-7281442))
+> Submitted by [Isegrimm](https://github.com/Isegrimm) 🙏 (based on this [discussion](https://github.com/jokob-sk/NetAlertX/discussions/449#discussioncomment-7281442))

-Asuming the user already has a working Traefik setup, this is what's needed to make Pi.Alert work at a URL like www.domain.com/pialert/.
+Asuming the user already has a working Traefik setup, this is what's needed to make NetAlertX work at a URL like www.domain.com/pialert/.

 Note: Everything in these configs assumes '**www.domain.com**' as your domainname and '**section31**' as an arbitrary name for your certificate setup.
 You will have to substitute these with your own.